tozti/tozti/docs/dev/store.rst

 Error format
 ============

+The format of the errors follows `jsonapi errors`_
 If a request raised an error, the server will send back a response with status code ``500``, ``404`` or ``400``.
 This response might send back a json object with an entry ``errors`` containing a list of json objects with the following properties:

 ``code``